 Several economic indicators were modelled for the effect of foregone contributions on the economy from the proposed withdrawal.
 These include Employment; Labor Income; Value Added; and Total Output.
 Table C-3 displays modelled economic effects in the form of foregone contributions to the economy from the proposed withdrawal.
-Results obtained from modelling indicate that the proposed removal of approximately 338,690 acres of federal mineral estate from mineral entry and leasing would reduce foreseeable development by approximately 20 horizontal and 27 vertical or directional wells and would result in an estimated loss of up to 49 jobs and \$12.2M in total economic contributions per well, per year, over the 20-year withdrawal timeframe.
+To accurately represent the degree of economic effects from the proposed withdrawal that would occur within the project study area itself, the economic model assumes that 50 percent of oil and gas development-related spending would occur locally.
+Results obtained from modelling indicate that the proposed removal of approximately 338,690 acres of federal mineral estate from mineral entry and leasing within the 10-mile radius would reduce foreseeable development by approximately 20 horizontal and 27 vertical or directional wells (an annual average of 1 horizontal and 1 to 2 vertical or directional wells over the 20-year period) and would result in an average estimated loss of up to 12 jobs and up to \$3M in total economic contributions, per year, over the 20-year withdrawal timeframe.